 When you start your business, you'll be tempted to serve everyone and anyone.
 That's one of the biggest mistakes new entrepreneurs make: they reason they'll cast a wide net, which will increase their chances of customers.
 After all, the wider the net, the more you can catch, right?

 What ends up happening is you become too watered down, too unspecific, too generic.
-By appealing to everyone, you appeal to no one, because no one can really connect with your company.
+However, by appealing to everyone, you appeal to no one, because no one can really connect with your company.

 They don't look at what you offer, your message, and say, “this is for me.”